Hydra: Resilient and Highly Available Remote Memory: Introduction

 \textbf{Low availability:} All three approaches lose availability to low latency memory when even a very small number of servers become unavailable.
 With the first approach, if a single server fails its data needs to be reconstituted from disk, which is a slow process.
 In the second and third approach, when even a small number of servers (\eg, three) fail simultaneously, some users will lose access to data.
 This is due to the fact that replication and erasure coding assign replicas and coding groups to \emph{random} servers.
 Random data placement is susceptible to data loss when a small number of servers fail at the same time~\cite{copyset,tiered} (Figure~\ref{fig:availability-vs-storage}).

-In this paper, we consider how to mitigate these three problems and present {\name}, a low-latency, low-overhead, and highly available resilience mechanism for disaggregated memory.
-While erasure codes are known for reducing storage overhead and for better load balancing, we demonstrate how to achieve erasure-coded disaggregated cluster memory with single-digit $\mu$s latency, which is also resilient to simultaneous server failures.
+In this paper, we present {\name}, a low-latency, low-overhead, and highly available resilience mechanism for remote memory to mitigate these problems.
+While erasure codes are known for reducing storage overhead and for better load balancing, it is challenging for remote memory with $\mu$s-scale access requirements (preferably, 3-5$\mu$s)~\cite{app-performance-disagg-dc}.
+We demonstrate how to achieve resilient erasure-coded cluster memory with single-digit $\mu$s latency even under simultaneous failures at a reduced data amplification overhead.

-We explore the challenges and tradeoffs for resilient memory disaggregation without sacrificing application-level performance or incurring high overhead in the presence of correlated failures (\S\ref{sec:motivation}).
+We explore the challenges and tradeoffs for resilient remote memory without sacrificing application-level performance or incurring high overhead in the presence of correlated failures (\S\ref{sec:motivation}).
 We also explore the trade-off between load balancing and high availability in the presence of simultaneous server failures.
 Our solution, {\name}, is a configurable resilience mechanism that applies online erasure coding to individual remote memory pages while maintaining high availability (\S\ref{sec:arch}). {\name}'s carefully designed data path enables it to access remote memory pages within a single-digit $\mu$s median and tail latency (\S\ref{sec:design}).
 Furthermore, we develop \copysets, a novel coding group placement algorithm for erasure codes that provides load balancing while reducing the probability of data loss under correlated failures (\S\ref{sec:analysis}).